jonnor/ESC-CNN-microcontroller/report/report.md

 Contributions

 - Demonstrate an ESC system running on a 5 USD microcontroller.
-Resulting in XX% accuracy on Urbansound8k dataset
+Resulting in XX% accuracy on Urbansound8k dataset.
+- First evaluations of modern efficient CNNs such as MobileNet, SqueezeNet on Urbansound8k dataset
 - Set of tools for STM32 CubeMX AI to overcome current limitations in the platform

 -->